Frequently Asked Questions

 If I insert a full length pad into the hammock or its pad-sleeve I have troubles getting inside.

-Spread your legs and pull the pad / hammock through the middle of your legs a bit, until you can sit down in the center of the hammock.
-It's easy!
-Alternatively you can stand a little bit to the side of the hammock (where the zipper opens the bug-net a bit further), and enter from the side.
-Or, if you sacrifice a little bit of comfort, use a shorter pad (one that covers your shoulders and your butt only, which is where you really need it).
+Spread your legs and pull the pad / hammock through the middle of your legs a bit, until you can sit down close to the center of the hammock.
+Or, inflate your pad only lightly so that you can fold it's foot part, or use a shorter pad (one that covers your shoulders and your butt only, which is where you really need it).
 This is a good way to save some weight, as well.

-I don't like the hammock suspension with the descender rings.
+I don't like the hammock suspension with the becket hitch.
 Are there any other methods to hang the 90 Degree Hammock?